chriskiehl/Data-Oriented-Programming-In-Java-Book/README.md

 ```
 e.g.
 ```
-gradle test --tests 'dop.chapter01.Chapter01Test'
+gradle test --tests 'dop.chapter02.Listings'
 ```

 You can also run individual tests by specifying the method.

 ```
-gradle test --tests 'dop.chapter01.Chapter01Test.exampleMethod'
+gradle test --tests 'dop.chapter02.Listings.listing_2_1'
 ```

 ### How to use this repository

 Each chapter in the book has an associated package in the `src/test/` directory.
 Most of the examples aren't necessarily things that we'll run.
 They're primarily for study.
+We'll look at them and go "Hmm.
+Interesting."
 DoP is a book that's about design decisions and how they affect our code.
 We're striving to make incorrect states impossible to express or compile.
 Thus, a lot of the examples are exploring how code changes (or _disappears_ entirely) when we get our modeling right.

 **Listings in the Book vs Code**